mattermost/docs/source/administration/config-settings.rst

 Push Notification Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Location of Mattermost Push Notification Service (MPNS), which re-sends push notifications from Mattermost to services like Apple Push Notification Service (APNS) and Google Cloud Messaging (GCM).
+Location of Mattermost Push Notification Service (MPNS), which resends push notifications from Mattermost to services like Apple Push Notification Service (APNS) and Google Cloud Messaging (GCM).

 To confirm push notifications are working, connect to the `Mattermost iOS App on iTunes <https://about.mattermost.com/mattermost-ios-app>`__ or the `Mattermost Android App on Google Play <https://about.mattermost.com/mattermost-android-app>`__:

 - For Enterprise Edition, enter ``https://push.mattermost.com`` for the push notification server hosted in the United States.
-If you prefer to use a push notification server hosted in Germany, enter ``https://hpns-de.mattermost.com/``
+If you prefer to use a push notification server hosted in Germany, enter ``https://hpns-de.mattermost.com/``.
-- For Team Edition, enter ``https://push-test.mattermost.com``
+- For Team Edition, enter ``https://push-test.mattermost.com``.

 Please review full documentation on `push notifications and mobile applications <http://docs.mattermost.com/deployment/push.html>`__ including guidance on compiling your own mobile apps and MPNS before deploying to production.